rheinwerk-verlag/planning-poker/docs/user_docs/user_interface.rst

 These are the options a participant has in order to vote/set the story points for the current story.
 Clicking on one of them as a voter will send the vote to the server and from there to the other participants.
 These votes will then be shown in the `Votes Overview`_ component.

-The moderator will not see the two buttons ``Too large`` and ``No idea`` since they are not valid options for the final story points, unless they are also a voter (see :ref:`user_docs/roles:Voter + Moderator`).
+Moderators will not see the two buttons ``Too large`` and ``No idea`` since they are not valid options for the final story points, unless they are also a voter (see :ref:`user_docs/roles:Voter + Moderator`).
 Clicking on the cards as a moderator will set the story's points to the selected value and set the next unpokered story from the Upcoming Stories list as the new currently active story for all participants.

 Being a voter and moderator at the same time means that this component serves two functionalities.
 The first time it is clicked will count as a vote.
 The second time however will only show the numbered cards and a click sets the final story points.

-Any spectators do not see this component.
+Spectators do not see this component.

 Votes Overview
 --------------